ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 ![VPC Picture november 2018](./vpcdeepdive/november2018vpc.png)

-VPC is a region level construct which you assign a cidr address range.
+VPC is a region level service which you assign a cidr address range.
 There are multiple availability zones, public subnets, private subnets.
-We can deploy ec2 instances inside these subnets in the availability zones of the
-VPC in the region.
+We can deploy ec2 instances inside these subnets in the availability zones of the VPC in the region.

 So we can use ec2 as a base level service here  to use as an example for connectivity.